amqp-node/amqplib/doc/channel_api.md

 equivalent to supplying an empty object (no arguments).
-Beware: attempting to unbind when there is no such binding may result in a punitive error (the AMQP specification says it's a connection-killing mistake; RabbitMQ softens this to a channel error.
+Beware: attempting to unbind when there is no such binding may result in a punitive error (the AMQP specification says it's a connection-killing mistake; RabbitMQ before version 3.2.0 softens this to a channel error, and from version 3.2.0, doesn't treat it as an error at all[1][rabbitmq-idempotent-delete].
 Good ol' RabbitMQ).

 ### `Channel#assertExchange(exchange, type, [options])`